kravietz/ansible-ipsec/README.md

     ipsec_secret: '088d7633c620f24... generate your own with openssl rand -hex 60'

 Should IPSec work in fail-close or fail-open mode?
-* 'use' - fail open: if IPSec cannot be established, the traffic will flow unencrypted.
+* `use` - fail open: if IPSec cannot be established, the traffic will flow unencrypted.
-* 'require' - fail-close: not traffic will be allowed without IPSec.
+* `require` - fail-close: not traffic will be allowed without IPSec.

     ipsec_policy: 'use'

 Keying method.
-* 'ike' is the preferred keying mode with IKE daemon managing keys and refreshing them at proper intervals, suitable for long-term production environments
+* `ike` is the preferred keying mode with IKE daemon managing keys and refreshing them at proper intervals, suitable for long-term production environments
-* 'setkey' uses day-dependent static keys which is **insecure** in long term but may be suitable for development environments with frequent Ansible builds that will replace the keys
+* `setkey` uses day-dependent static keys which is **insecure** in long term but may be suitable for development environments with frequent Ansible builds that will replace the keys

     ipsec_mode: 'ike'